 The specs for this DVR were formidable for the day, but a little laughable today.
 Its 13GB hard drive gave you the choice of roughly 6, 12, or 24 hours of recording, but all recordings were encoded on the fly and if you wanted the best quality you needed that 6-hour mode.
 Anything less gave your recordings a distinctly YouTube-like appearance.
 (Not that YouTube had been invented yet.)
 And keep in mind, this was standard-definition.
 This wasn’t anything like HD, that wouldn’t be on the horizon for half a decade.

 That’s right, the first TiVo gave a a choice of SD quality or two levels worse than SD quality.
 But who cared?
 You could PAUSE LIVE TV for goodness sake!
+And let’s remind ourselves once again that this device, which cost 2 months’ rent, had about the same capacity as a video tape you could get for $4 at the local drug store.

 Back when such things were important, TiVos had a built-in RF modulator to work with any television, as well as a full complement of composite and S-Video ports.